fiskl-accounting/help-docs/docs/Core-Features/Accounting/Journal-Entry-Guides/create-ap-transactions.md

 ---
-title: Accounts payable
+title: Accounts Payable
 sidebar_position: 10
-description: Understanding and managing accounts payable (AP) transactions in Fiskl
+description: Understanding and managing Accounts Payable (AP) transactions
 toc_min_heading_level: 2
 toc_max_heading_level: 4
 tags:
  - Accounting
- - Journal Entry
+ - Journal entry
  - Accounts Payable
 ---

-Accounts payable (AP) is a key component in accrual accounting.
+Accounts Payable (AP) is a key component in accrual accounting.

 AP is a record of what your business owes to suppliers or vendors.
 It includes goods or services you've bought on credit but haven't paid for yet.
 In Fiskl, the AP account helps you track these amounts in multiple currencies, displaying the total in your base currency.
 This way, you can easily see how much you need to pay without any surprises.

 <details>
-<summary>Why is managing accounts payable important?</summary>
+<summary>Why is managing Accounts Payable important?</summary>

 Proper AP management helps you:
 - Track your short-term obligations